Informer Blog

 The Key to Home Education

 I’ve been homeschooling for quite a while.
 I started in 2006 with a four-year-old and a newborn.
-We didn’t do much, but we had time every day to read some stories, play with playdough or paint or something similar, and do hands-on activities to master basic preschool skills.
-We had some serious fun and took … Continue reading The Key to Home Education
+We didn’t do much, but we had time every day to read some stories, play with playdough, paint, or something similar, and engage in hands-on activities to master basic preschool skills.
+We had a lot of fun and … Continue reading The Key to Home Education